Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

   * Number of Non-Compute Nodes (NCNs) of type master, worker, or storage used by the Kubernetes cluster
   * Number of switches on the Management Network
   * Number of administrative API endpoints
-  * Several administrative addresses for switch interfaces and routing.
+  * Several administrative addresses for switch interfaces and routing
-  * A `/26` block is typically sufficient for systems less than approximately 4000 nodes.
+  * A `/26` block is typically sufficient for systems with less than approximately 4000 nodes

 ### CAN or CHN sizing and requirements